syedrahmanbukhari92/My-first-project/README.md

 # My-first-project
-this my first project on github
+this my first project on github.